robstave/angular2-training/session-one/node.md

 using a common language to tie it all together.

 Node includes NPM (NodeJS package manager).
 This is used to manage the packages needed to put together angular 2 projects.
 Npm uses a command line interface that is best done through bash.
+If you want, a tool like cygwin will work.

 I have had the best success with GIT bash on windows.
 If you are using a regular shell for your command line, and not getting anywhere, try launching Git bash as admin.

 https://git-for-windows.github.io/